8ta4/accent/DONTREADME.md

 - in low-noise settings because it's fair to tell users to practice somewhere quiet.

-> Does this tool use macOS's built-in text-to-speech?
+> Does this tool use macOS's built-in text to speech?

 No, it doesn't.
-The built-in text-to-speech on macOS sounds low-quality.
+The built-in text to speech on macOS sounds low-quality.